 Which one will you choose?
 Both have advantages that depend on the persons likes and style.
 Both materials provide environmentally friendly benefits and both range in price.

-will help you come a little closer to your decision in choosing you countertop material.
+Hopefully this countertop installation cost guide will help you come a little closer to your decision in choosing you countertop material.

 But remember, which ever you choose, HIMG's DIY Surface Repair Kits will work on either if you ever happen to accidentally damage your counter.